fmay/temp2/.guides/sections.md

 Let's see what this means.

-##Clock Speed
-*Intel Quad Core **2.0Hz** Processor with 16Mb cache*

-The clock speed is the *2.0 Gigahertz* (GHz) part.
-What this means is that the CPU ticks over 2 billion times (cycles) per second.

-Instructions are closely linked to 1 clock cycle.
-Some instructions need just one cycle whereas others require several.

-If you assume that on average, a CPU might need 3 cycles per instruction (the actual number varies from one CPU make to another) then our 2GHz processor is able to execute about 700 million instructions each second.

 ##Cache
 The cache is special memory that lives on the CPU rather than on a seperate computer chip.